rbe549/rbe549.github.io/project1bfall2023aerial.md

 <a name='prob'></a>
 ## 2. Problem Statement
-In this project, you will implement an Unscented Kalman Filter (UKF) to track three dimensional orientation.
+Continuing from project 1a, in this project, you will implement an Unscented Kalman Filter (UKF) to track three dimensional orientation.
 Given IMU sensor readings from gyroscopes and accelerometers, you will estimate the underlying 3D orientation and compare it with the ground truth data given by a Vicon motion capture system.

 Follow the steps 3 to 4 from [Project 1a](https://rbe549.github.io/rbe595/fall2023/proj/p1a/) for instructions on reading the data and sensor calibration.

 <a name='implementation'></a>
 ## 3. Implementation
 You estimated the orientation using a Madgick Filter in Project 1a, now it's time to implement a non-linear filter - UKF.
 Follow [this paper](https://ieeexplore.ieee.org/document/1257247) by Edgar Kraft for more details.
-You can compare your resulting orientation estimate with the “ground truth” estimate from the Vicon.
+You can compare your resulting orientation estimate with the ''ground truth'' estimate from the Vicon.
 A simple plotting function is provided in `rotplot.py.` This function provides basic visualization and can be modified as you see fit.
 Make sure you plot the orientation in all axis and compare with Vicon plots.

 <a name='testset'></a>
 ## 4. Notes About Test Set
 A test set will be released 24 hours before the deadline.
 You can download the test set from <b>here</b>.
-Your report MUST include the output from both the train and test sets.
+Your report MUST include the output (gyroscope orientation, accelerometer orientation, complementary filter orientation and Madgwick filter orientation) from both the train and test sets.

 <a name='sub'></a>